AliceCengal/AliceCengal.github.io/_posts/2014-04-23-android-scala-template.markdown

 Fork and clone the template from my [repository][template-repo] into your machine.

 Now you have a template folder named "android-scala-template-basic".
-I suggest you keep this folder's content intact.
-Create another folder, maybe named "test-scala-android", and copy the content of the template folder into the new one.
+I suggest you keep this folder's content intact, so that you can easily create multiple new projects based on the template.
+Create another folder, maybe named "test-scala-android", and copy the content of the template folder into it.

 There are eight files and two subfolders here.
 Each have their own purposes, but you only need to know about a few of them to get started.

 ### `src/com/marsupial/wallaby/MainActivity.scala`

 The `src` folder holds the source code of the application.
-Don't mind the bizarre directory structure; that's just how Java roll.
+Don't mind the bizarre directory structure; that's just how Java rolls.
 Go down the rabbit hole, and you'll eventually see the only source code file we have.

 {% highlight scala %}
 package com.marsupial.wallaby